Aggravated DUI Arizona (Felony) – ARS 28-1383

 Additional Punishment for Aggravated DUI / DWI

-Possible Defenses for Aggravated DUI / DWI
+Defenses for Aggravated DUI in Arizona

 There are many defenses to the Aggravated DUI and the Aggravated DWI charges.
 Don’t believe the Prosecutor – there are very few hopeless cases.
 The Aggravated DUI or the Aggravated DWI conviction has lifelong consequences, and-depending on the facts surrounding the individual case-Dismissal or Acquittal is Possible.